neilcuz/threads/README.md

 ## Overview

-Hi, I'm Neil, a freelance data professional and founder of Torch Data [torchdata.io](https://www.torchdata.io).
+Hi, I'm Neil, a freelance data professional and founder of Shoogle, a company helping people up their data skills.

-This repository contains code from various R themed threads I have posted on my twitter [\@neilgcurrie](https://twitter.com/neilgcurrie) along with videos which I have recorded for some of the threads.
+This repository contains code from various R themed threads I have posted on my twitter along with videos which I have recorded for some of the threads.

+-   For online courses, training and consultancy visit my website [shoogle.co](shoogle.co)

+-   Subscribe to my YouTube channel for videos on R and data science @shoogle [youtube.com/\@shoogle](www.youtube.com/@shoogle)

+-   Follow me on Twitter for weekly threads on data and coding @neilgcurrie [twitter.com/neilgcurrie](www.twitter.com/neilgcurrie)

 ## Topics covered